peterjc/picobio/assembly_comparison/README.rst

    :width: 400px
    :alt: Thumbnail of first TY-2482 assembly versus NC_018658 reference

-All the contigs mapped with these default settings are very small, but the figure shows matches all the way round the genome which is a good sign.
+All these contigs are very small, but the figure shows matches all the way round the genome which is a good sign.

 Sample Data - Example Two